awsdocs/aws-lambda-developer-guide/doc_source/nodejs-prog-model-logging.md

 **To test the preceding Node\.js code in AWS Lambda console**

 1. In the console, create a Lambda function using the hello\-world blueprint\.
 Make sure to select the Node\.js as the **runtime**\.
-For instructions on how to do this, see [Create a Simple Lambda Function](get-started-create-function.md)\.
+For instructions on how to do this, see [Create a Lambda Function with the Console](getting-started-create-function.md)\.

 1. Test the Lambda function using the **Sample event template** called **Hello World** provided in the Lambda console\.
 You can also update the code and try other logging methods and properties discussed in this section\.